 - Obtain a breast size more proportional to their body

 - Find relief from the common physical burdens of overly large breasts, such as neck, back, and shoulder pain, and even trouble breathing during exercise

 - Achieve a rounder and more youthful, symmetrical breast shape

 - Elevate the position of the nipples and areolas

 - Reduce the size of the areolas, if necessary

 Additional benefits of breast reduction typically include improved posture and the ability to engage in physical activities with less difficulty.
 This surgery can also allow women to find more form-fitting clothing as a result of improved body proportions.

-The Breast Reduction Procedure
+How is the Breast Reduction Procedure Performed?

 After the procedure, patients will need to wear a surgical bra or similar non-underwire sports bra for four weeks after surgery to support the breasts, minimize swelling, and encourage proper healing.
 Post-operative bruising and swelling is common, but generally dissipate as recovery progresses.
 Most patients can easily manage their discomfort with oral pain medication, oftentimes just Tylenol within a few days after surgery.
 While light daily activities and household chores can usually be resumed within a few days, at least one week of downtime is typically required to allow the body to heal.
-Aerobic activity and exercise should be avoided until such activity is cleared by Dr. Kalus, generally about four weeks.
-By following Dr. Kalus’ personalized post-operative instructions and getting plenty of rest, the recovery process can often be accelerated.
+Aerobic activity and exercise should be avoided until such activity is cleared by Dr. Rowin or Dr. Kalus, generally about four weeks.
+By following your surgeon’s personalized post-operative instructions and getting plenty of rest, the recovery process can often be accelerated.
 Most patients can return to light duties within a week or two, and a regular schedule without restrictions within four weeks.

 Following surgery, patients typically experience immense satisfaction from the benefits afforded by breast reduction.
 To discover what breast reduction can do for you, please feel free to peruse our before-and-after gallery of cosmetic results from previous patients.